perymimon/clarity-simple-list/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `Dmployee` data model
+### `Employee` data model

-basically is collection of random data to show in the list
+Basically is collection of random picked data to show in employees list

 ```javascript
 employee = {